cloud-gov/terraform-provision/README.md

 1. Make sure you have [terraform](https://www.terraform.io/), awscli, and jq installed
  1. Mac OSX users can install all of these with homebrew
-1. Create S3 bucket with versioning enabled to store terraform state
+1. Create S3 bucket with versioning enabled to store terraform state: `terraform-state`
+1. Create S3 bucket with versioning enabled to store BOSH manifest secrets for tooling and production: `cloud-gov-varz`
+1. Create S3 bucket with versioning enabled to store BOSH manifest secrets for staging: `cloud-gov-varz-staging`
+1. Create S3 bucket with versioning enabled to store BOSH releases and metadata: `cloud-gov-bosh-releases`
-1. Create S3 bucket with versioning enabled to store concourse credentials
+1. Create S3 bucket with versioning enabled to store concourse credentials: `concourse-credentials`
   1. Copy `./ci/credentials.yml.example` to `cg-provision.yml`
   1. Fill out `cg-provision.yml` with proper values
   1. Upload `cg-provision.yml` into the concourse credentials bucket